Our Team

 Julie is excited to be a part of BDBar’s Schemes team because of the team’s commitment to broadening access to the Bar to underrepresented groups.
 Having been diagnosed later in life with dyslexia and mental health problems, she is aware of the individual barriers candidates with disabilities face at the Bar and is keen to be part of BDBar’s mission to dismantle them.

-Allison is an LLM graduate from UCL and she currently studies the BVS at City, University of London.
+Allison is a pupil barrister at 25 Bedford Row Chambers and holds an LLM from UCL.
 She is interested in social justice and the law; she is originally from Chicago.
 She is excited to join BDaBar’s Equity, Diversity, and Inclusion team because of the team’s commitment to an intersectional approach to diversity at the Bar.
 People do not approach the Bar (or life) as only one of their identities so work towards inclusion should reflect this as well!

 I’m a BPC student and immigration caseworker/paralegal diagnosed with autism, who has faced extra hurdles that people wouldn’t even think of.
 22% of all autistic people in the UK are in work, and that’s before we even get to the Bar specifically.
 People with disabilities have just as much to offer as everybody else, but with how a lot of organisations are currently set up, don’t get to see the best out of so many people.
 I’m proud to be working as part of BDABar to begin making a difference for people like us, as well as helping to educate and raise awareness of the issues that people often don’t see.
 When I’m not working towards a career at the Bar, I’ve been trying to teach myself how to play piano, having played guitar for almost 20 years already!
 Find out more about Jon here.